publications List

 We demonstrated that a variety of (opportunity) costs can arise just from the expectation of communication, and that speed and time delays can drive benefits.
 Contrary to some expecations, large bee colonies capitalize mostly on having a lot of scouts, not on having a lot of recruits.

-Donaldson-Matasci MC, DeGrandi-Hoffman G, Dornhaus A 2013 ‘Bigger is better: honeybee colonies as distributed information-gathering systems’, Animal Behaviour 85: 585-592 - larger colonies benefit more from location communication not because they recruit more bees to the same food sources, but because they have more scouts to find food sources earlier
+Donaldson-Matasci MC, DeGrandi-Hoffman G, Dornhaus A 2013 ‘Bigger is better: honeybee colonies as distributed information-gathering systems’, Animal Behaviour 85: 585-592 - pdf - larger colonies benefit more from location communication not because they recruit more bees to the same food sources, but because they have more scouts to find food sources earlier

-Dechaume-Moncharmont, F-X, Dornhaus, A, Houston, A I, McNamara, J M, Collins, E J, Franks, N R 2005 ‘The hidden cost of information in collective foraging’, Proceedings of the Royal Society: Biological Sciences 272: 1689-1695 - remaining in the nest to be available to be recruited is a cost of communication; longer availability of resource increases benefits of recruitment
+Dechaume-Moncharmont, F-X, Dornhaus, A, Houston, A I, McNamara, J M, Collins, E J, Franks, N R 2005 ‘The hidden cost of information in collective foraging’, Proceedings of the Royal Society: Biological Sciences 272: 1689-1695 - pdf - remaining in the nest to be available to be recruited is a cost of communication; longer availability of resource increases benefits of recruitment

-Dornhaus A, Collins EJ, Dechaume-Moncharmont F-X, Houston A, Franks NR, McNamara J 2006 ‘Paying for information: partial loads in central place foragers’, Behavioral Ecology and Sociobiology 61: 151-161 - foragers may even benefit from returning prematurely from rewarding food sources in order to not miss important new information at the hive
+Dornhaus A, Collins EJ, Dechaume-Moncharmont F-X, Houston A, Franks NR, McNamara J 2006 ‘Paying for information: partial loads in central place foragers’, Behavioral Ecology and Sociobiology 61: 151-161 - pdf - foragers may even benefit from returning prematurely from rewarding food sources in order to not miss important new information at the hive

 Uniformity vs creativity